JonathanSeriesX/dayoneXtwitter/README.md

    If you want to include replies, add another journal called `Twitter Replies` (or see [config options](#config-options)).

 6. **(Optional) Pause sync**
-   Day One will attempt to sync new posts into cloud automatically.
+   Day One will attempt to sync new posts into the cloud automatically.
 If you're using unreliable or metered connection, you might want to visit Day One preferences → **Sync**, and click **Pause sync for 24 hours**.

 7. **Extract your archive**
    Place the `twitter~.zip` file in this project folder and unzip it.